LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 Real-time data processing (Modifiers)
 -------------------------------------

-- :ref:`Apply Strain`

-  Stretches a given image according to the received strain and adds it in the link with the chosen label.
-The image is a parameter of the modifier, as well as the labels for the strains and the label of the stretched image.
-Used in the examples for emulating video-extensometry images.

 - :ref:`Demux`

   Takes the signal returned by a streaming device and transforms it into a